 All these three mid-range graphics cards support DirectX 12, OpenGL 4.5 and Vulkan APIs.
 When it comes to screen tearing preventive technology in games then Radeon RX 560 has FreeSync while GTX 1050 and GTX 1050 Ti has got G-Sync.

 Check out: Best FreeSync and G-Sync Monitor for Gaming

 There is no doubt that GeForce GTX 1050 Ti is the fastest of all of these three graphics cards.
 Radeon RX 560 and Geforce GTX 1050 come second, having almost similar kind of performance in games.
-In some games Radeon RX 560 takes the lead in some GeForce GTX 1050 comes out on the top.
-The main advantage of Radeon RX 560 over GTX 1050 is that it comes with higher 4GB memory which can give it a performance gain at higher resolutions and also makes it a bit future proof.
-Also in Vulkan and DirectX 12 titles, Radeon RX 500 series graphics cards offers much better performance.
+In some games, Radeon RX 560 takes the lead in some GeForce GTX 1050 that comes out on the top.
+The main advantage of the Radeon RX 560 over GTX 1050 is that it comes with higher 4GB memory which can give it a performance gain at higher resolutions and also makes it a bit future-proof.
+Also in Vulkan and DirectX 12 titles, Radeon RX 500 series graphics cards offer much better performance.

 Some Gaming Benchmarks of RX 560, GTX 1050 & GTX 1050 Ti